-After my two hour rest in the LDR, baby came in for our first time nursing.
+After my two hour rest in the LDR, baby was brought in for our first time nursing.
 Then, baby was off to the nursery, and I was escorted to my room, a private, Japanese style room.

-There was a misunderstanding with lights out and using shower.
-Apparently, I wasn’t to use the shower after 5pm and lights had be off by 9pm.
+There was a misunderstanding with lights out and using shower. apparently, I wasn’t to use the shower after 5pm and lights had be off by 9.
 I didn’t find this out until the second night.

 Perhaps it was the hormones and butt pain, but I less-than-kindly let hospital staff know that there was no reason to have selected a private room and pay extra if I can’t use the shower or watch Netflix in my room.

 Instead of resting after going to my room, I felt an immediate rush and was unable to relax.
 My room was like a hotel.
 I had a wardrobe, tv, bed, dresser, sink/vanity area, and a unit bath with a washlet toilet.
 There were several light switches, including an adjustable light above my bed, perfect for reading or late night web browsing slash YouTube binging.
 I even had my own thermostat.
 Perfect.

 I unpacked my hospital bag, snacked on delicious olive oil and sea salt crackers, emailed my mom, caught up on the latest celebrity gossip on my favd trifecta of Oh No They Didn’t/Bossip/Mediatakeout.